Banana Chocolate Mousse for Two

 • Banana – One of the two major flavor contributors to this dessert.

 • Lemon juice – This add just enough acidity to balance the bitter and the sweet.
-And it will prevent the bananas from turning brown.
+And it will prevent the bananas from turning brown (which is not really an issue as it will be combined with brown chocolate).

 • Chocolate – I love dark chocolate, especially in this recipe as its bitterness is nicely contrasting with the sweetness of the banana.
 You can use chocolate bars or nibs.

-• Instant coffee – Adding a little bit of coffee to chocolate enhances the flavor of the chocolate.
+• Instant (espresso) coffee – Adding a little bit of coffee to chocolate enhances the flavor of the chocolate.
 Don’t skip this.
-I use instant espresso powder.

 How to Make Banana Chocolate Mousse